William H. Lough: Legal character and requirements of the corporation

 This book is primarily descriptive of the methods of promoting, organizing and financing corporations, and all the illustrations are taken from the experience of American companies.
 In the first six chapters the author deals with the legal character and requirements of the corporation.

 In the chapter about the interior organization Lough goes into the powers and liabilities of directors.
 Lough started explaining that "in theory, however, even if not in practice, a board of directors is supposed to represent all the stockholders equally.
 Partly for that reason the board... is given complete control over the corporation's assets and officers."
 Also in the organization, there is a "centralization of control,' which can be compared to a double pyramid (see image).
 Lough explained:

-The base of one pyramid represents the body of stockholders or owners of the corporation who delegate their rights as owners to the directors, who in turn transfer all active authority to the president or other chief executive officer, who is at the apex of that pyramid.
-The other pyramid represents the subordinate officials and employees of the corporation.
-The chief executive officer is also the apex of this pyramid and transmits his orders through the various grades of subordinates to the clerks and laborers at the base of the pyramid.
-Thus responsibility and authority conferred by the stockholders and exercised over the employees are both centered in this chief executive officer.
-It is an organization almost ideally adapted, so far as efficiency and economy go, to the conditions of present-day industry.

 Overall the first six chapters of the book contains little that is new.
 It is derived, as the author suggests, largely from Thomas Conyngton's The Modern Corporation (1910).
 Worthy of notice in this part, however, is the distinction which Professor Lough draws between "the parent company" and "the holding company."
 Lough stated: